djpr-data/djprlabourdash/R/methodology.md

 ## Jobactive Data

-The **National Skills Commission** produces quarterly jobactive caseload data by Employment Region for the following cohorts:
+The **National Skills Commission** produces quarterly jobactive caseload data to the All Regions and by Employment Region.
+The data and the content is available on the [Labour Market Insight website](https://labourmarketinsights.gov.au/) for the following cohorts:

 - Employed (aged 15+);
 - Unemployment rate (aged 15+);